Chart Color Schemes

 Orange Surrounds is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Orange Surrounds' dwelling structure, as per the latest Census, comprised 93.8% houses and 6.3% other dwellings (semi-detached, apartments, 'other' dwellings).
-Non-Metro NSW had 88.7% houses and 11.4% other dwellings.
-Home ownership in Orange Surrounds was 45.6%, with mortgaged dwellings at 40.2% and rented ones at 14.2%.
-The median monthly mortgage repayment was $1,773, higher than Non-Metro NSW's average of $1,700.
-The median weekly rent was $260, compared to Non-Metro NSW's $315.
-Nationally, Orange Surrounds' mortgage repayments were lower than the Australian average of $1,863, and rents were below the national figure of $375.
+Orange Surrounds' dwelling structure, as assessed in the latest Census, consisted of 93.8% houses and 6.3% other dwellings (including semi-detached homes, apartments, and 'other' dwellings).
+This compares to Non-Metro NSW's 88.7% houses and 11.4% other dwellings.
+Home ownership in Orange Surrounds stood at 45.6%, with mortgaged dwellings at 40.2% and rented ones at 14.2%.
+The median monthly mortgage repayment was $1,773, exceeding Non-Metro NSW's average of $1,700.
+The median weekly rent in Orange Surrounds was $260, lower than Non-Metro NSW's figure of $315.
+Nationally, Orange Surrounds' mortgage repayments were below the Australian average of $1,863, and rents were substantially lower than the national figure of $375.

 Frequently Asked Questions - Housing